telerik/winforms-docs/scheduler/fundamentals/input-behavior.md

 * HandleCellElementKeyPress

-Every one of these methods can be overridden and the instance of the __SchedulerInputBehavior__ used
-          in RadScheduler can be replaced with a custom one.
+Every one of these methods can be overridden and the instance of the __SchedulerInputBehavior__ used in RadScheduler can be replaced with a custom one.
 This allows you to modify the default behavior of RadScheduler.
 The following example demonstrates how to modify the default behavior to allow moving appointments via CTRL + arrow keys.
 In order to accomplish this, we will need to create a descendant of SchedulerInputBehavior and override the HandleKeyDown method:
-        #_[C#] _

 {{source=..\SamplesCS\Scheduler\Fundamentals\InputBehavior.cs region=Behavior}}
 {{source=..\SamplesVB\Scheduler\Fundamentals\InputBehavior.vb region=Behavior}}